Ace-FT/ace-ft/readme.md

 Add the ability for the content provider to get proofs about the beneficiary's identity.
 For example a creator of adult materials will be able to check that the beneficiary is over 18.
 ### Subscriptions
 The version 1 works on the basis that the content creator manages the list of beneficiaries on a seperate system.
 The subscription model will allow people to register their interest and join a "fan" club.
 Content providers will be able to chose their subscription list rather than selecting beneficiaries one by one.
+### Task categoru management
+The goal here will be to dynamically determine the task category depending on the transfered file size.
+For this v0, this value has been defaulted to '1 – S' (20 min task execution).
+Check out this section of the documentation to learn more about [iExec's pay per task model](https://docs.iex.ec/key-concepts/pay-per-task-model)

 ## License